kvietmeier/AzureLabs/scripts/README.md

 │   └───users
 ```

-AVD Scripts: Scripts related to AVD<br>
+* AVD Scripts: Scripts related to AVD
-users: Has a script I grabbed off GitHub to add users to AD (I use Terraform for this now).<br>
+* users: Has a script I grabbed off GitHub to add users to AD (I use Terraform for this now).
-examples: Code snippets and scripts I have downloaded - most are not mine.<br>
+* examples: Code snippets and scripts I have downloaded - most are not mine.

 ### Usage